amartingarcia/github-runner-aws-ec2/README.md

 Also, review the Terraform files.
 Afterward, run terraform apply.

-Once applied, add the changes to your repository and check that both pipelines are running correctly
+Once applied, add the changes to your repository and check that both pipelines are running correctly.

 ## Access key y Secret key
 ### Start instance